Two-dimensional topological paramagnets protected by $\mathbb{Z}_3$ symmetry: Properties of the boundary Hamiltonian: Conformal properties of the edge model

 Similar results for closed chains are presented in \reff{ent-4}.
-Here, we have analyzed smaller chain lengths because the calculations take longer in this case.
+Here, we have analyzed smaller chain lengths because, in this case, the calculations take longer.
 Fitting the results to \refe{scaled_ee} but with coefficients $\frac{c}{3}$ in front of $\log$ we have obtained $c=1.01 $ and $a=0.991 $.
-Both results unambiguously show that our edge model in che continuum limit is described by a CFT with central charge $c=1$.
-Thus it may be tempting to conclude that the edge model for $\mathbb{Z}_3$ paramagnets coincides with edge states of the Levin-Gu model with $\mathbb{Z}_2$ symmetry, which is defined by the XX model of free fermions \cite{Levin-Gu}.
-This, however, is not the case, as we will show below.
+Both results unambiguously show that our edge model in the continuum limit is described by a CFT with a central charge $c=1$.
+Thus, it may be tempting to conclude that the edge model for $\mathbb{Z}_3$ paramagnets coincides with the edge states of the Levin-Gu model with $\mathbb{Z}_2$ symmetry, which is defined by the XX model of free fermions \cite{Levin-Gu}.
+However, this is not the case, as shown below.

+We then use the DMRG approach to compute the excitation gap in our model for various system sizes, $N$.
+According to ~\cite{Cardy-1986-a,Cardy-1986}, the finite-size behavior of the lower energy states reads

+where $k, b, v$ are some constants, $c$ is the central charge, and $x_i=h_i+\bar{h}_i$ is the scaling operator dimension (sum of holomorphic and anti-holomorphic scaling dimensions of primary fields $h_i$ and $\bar{h}_i$) of the corresponding CFT.
+From the calculated values of the energies, we obtain the numerical value for the leading scaling dimension $x_1 \approx 0.95$, which corresponds to $x_1=1$ within the available precision.
+The leading scaling dimension constitutes the correlation length.
+The numerical data for the energies are presented in \reff{gap-1}.
+Calculations have been made for an open system of sizes $N= 16 \sim 244$.
+Using exact diagonalization for smaller system sizes (up to N=14), we have also calculated the spectrum of the first excited states and found that at the gap point, the momentum is zero.
+It supports our expectation that conformal dimensions of the primary fields $h=\bar{h}=1/2$, but further confirmation of this statement is necessary at larger system sizes.

-Another piece of information about the low energy effective CFT can be obtained from the study of Kac-Moody currents, which can appear in the model.
-The winding number symmetry $\cal W$ forms a $U(1)$ current $j_p^\mu = (q_p, m_p)$ and it is necessary to check if it can be holomorphically factorised into chiral $U(1)$ currents, $j_p^\pm = q_p \pm m_p$, forming a Kac-Moody algebra.
+Another piece of information about the low-energy effective CFT can be obtained from the study of Kac-Moody currents, which can appear in the model.
+The winding number symmetry $\cal W$ forms a $U(1)$ current $j_p^\mu = (q_p, m_p)$ and it is necessary to check whether it can be holomorphically factorized into chiral $U(1)$ currents, $j_p^\pm = q_p \pm m_p$, forming a Kac-Moody algebra.
 For the latter to form, the currents must satisfy commutativity relations,

-in thermodynamic limit.
+in the thermodynamic limit.
 This is necessary for the currents to be independent.
-Using the exact diagonalization approach, we numerically calculate matrix elements of the commutators mentioned above between low energy states for relatively short system sizes.
+Using the exact diagonalization approach, we numerically calculate matrix elements of the commutators mentioned above between low-energy states for relatively short system sizes.
 Our results for systems of sizes $N=4,6,...,14$ show that commutators with $p'=p$ are numerically $0$.
 In the $p'=p+1$ case, they decrease as $\sim N^{-1.35}$, and are exactly $0$ otherwise.
-Calculations are presented in Fig.\ref{com_jj}
+The calculations are presented in \reff{com_jj}

 The next step is to check the holomorphicity condition:

 with $\partial_\pm = \partial_t \pm \nabla_p$.
 After excluding the analytically known relation $\partial_{-}{j^+ }+\partial_+{j^- }=2\partial_\mu j^\mu = 0$ we are left with equation $\partial_{-}{j^+ }-\partial_+{j^- } = 0$.
 The latter can be written as